AayushGokhale2005/AayushGokhale2005/README.md

 - 👋 Hi, I’m @AayushGokhale2005
-- 👀 I’m interested in Coding , gaming and hanging out with frineds
+- 👀 I’m interested in Coding  and hanging out with frineds
 - 🌱 I’m currently learning python,Java,C/C++
 - 💞️ I’m looking to collaborate on opensource projects
 - 📫 you can message me on linkedin